Chudarsan/python/python_assignment1.md

 	String --> str

 Q8.
 What is type casting?

 	converting one type data tyoe to another data type

 	ex: str_var = "100"
 		int_var = int(str_var))

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?

-	default data type of input is string, input wil be  one.
+	Default data type of input is string, input wil be  one.
 However input can be taken in the form of some pattern and split() function to get multiple values
 	ex:
 	   str_ip = input("Enter numbers with space");